 Anthropology graduates have gone on to careers in international development, public health, education, diplomacy, law, social justice activism, business, entrepreneurship, and medicine as well as careers in academia.
 As a scholarly community, we train future researchers, academics, and civic leaders to succeed in and make a strong impact on our increasingly complex and interconnected world.

 Various support opportunities are available from the University for undergraduate work.
 Inquiries should be made directly to the admissions office.
-Grad students receive stipend and full tuition, plus supplemental funding for summer research, travel to present papers, and language training.
+Graduate students receive stipend (5 years) and full tuition, plus supplemental funding for summer research, travel to present papers, and language training.

-Department facilities in Ancient DNA, Anthropological Demography, Darwinian Neuroscience, Experimental Ethnography Working Group, and Paleolithic Technology; additional resources: Yerkes Primate Research Center, Centers for Disease Control (CDC), Department of Women's, Gender, & Sexuality Studies, Emory School of Medicine and Emory Healthcare System, Emory School of Public Health, Carter Center, Carlos Museum, Center for Mind, Brain, and Culture, Institute of African Studies, Program in Linguistics, Program in Global Development Studies
+Department facilities in Ancient DNA, Anthropological Demography, Darwinian Neuroscience, Experimental Ethnography, Paleolithic Technology, Social Cognition and Primate Behavior; additional resources: Yerkes Primate Research Center, Centers for Disease Control (CDC), Department of Women's, Gender, & Sexuality Studies, Emory School of Medicine and Emory Healthcare System, Emory School of Public Health, Carter Center, Carlos Museum, Center for Mind, Brain, and Culture, Institute of African Studies, Program in Linguistics, Program in Global Development Studies